NCAR/python-tutorial/_sources/tutorials/beginner.rst.txt

 Requirements & Installation
 ---------------------------

+We will be using the `Conda <https://docs.conda.io/en/latest/>`_ package manager in this tutorial.
-If you don't have conda installed at all,
+If you don't have Conda installed at all,
-`please install it. <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_
+`please install it. <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ Conda is an excellent package manager for Python development, but it is capable of managing installations of more than just Python packages.

+We will also being doing all of the following in a :code:`bash` shell on MacOS.
+You may have different experiences on other OSes, and you may even have problems on MacOS!
+That's okay.
+If you have a problem, please `let us know <mailto:xdev@ucar.edu>`_.

 1. Check that you have conda or miniconda installed on your OS by checking your conda version: